jstormes/PHPSlickGridDemo/README.md

 git submodule update
 ```

-After you pull down the code and setup your DNS and Apache host, you will need to setup the sample database using the file /docs/sclick_demo1.sql.
+You will to have the Zend Framework 1.12 setup and you will need to point Apache to the /public directory.
+Setup the sample database using the file /docs/sclick_demo1.sql.

 Finally, you will need to add the MySQL user id and password to the file /application/configs/application.ini.

+NOTE: You may need to modify .htaccess in the /public directory.